wevm/abitype/README.md

 - You need to [convert ABI types](https://abitype.dev/api/utilities.html#abiparameterstoprimitivetypes) (e.g. `'string'`) to TypeScript types (e.g. `string`) or other type transformations.
 - You need to validate ABIs at [runtime](https://abitype.dev/api/zod.html) (e.g. after fetching from external resource).
 - You don’t want to set up a build process to generate types (e.g. TypeChain).
+- You want to parse human readable ABIs into strongly typed ABIs
+- You want to infer smart contract bytecode into ABIs

 ## Install